 Make a Call (855) 826-4464

 - OR -

 The new generation of professionals is the most educated demographic in history.
 Still, they are dealing with one of the most saturated job markets in history.
-To stand out and secure their careers, they have to work harder, be extra strategic, and more intentional than previous generations.
-Still, even if they do manage to land a position statistically, they are severely underpaid and overworked.
+To stand out and secure their careers they have to work harder, be extra strategic, and be more intentional than previous generations.
+Still, even if they do manage to land a position, they are severely underpaid and overworked.
 From 2005 to 2017, the average millennial lost about 13% of their earnings.
-The high level of competition and financial insecurity is a great deal of stress for young professionals.
-The phenomenon is linked with causing health issues like depression and anxiety.
+The high level of competition and financial insecurity is a great source of stress for young professionals.
+The phenomenon is linked with health issues like depression and anxiety.
 To cope, many turn to drugs and alcohol.

 Unaffordable Health Care

-Blue Cross Blue Shield data predict millennials and Gen Z to be one of the unhealthiest generations ever.
-According to the research, over 30% of the age groups have health conditions that increase the mortality rate by 40%.
-Unfortunately, lack of financial security and a saturated job market makes it harder for young professionals to secure health insurance.
+Blue Cross Blue Shield data predict millennials and zoomers will be some of the unhealthiest generations ever.
+According to the research, over 30% of the members of both age groups have health conditions that increase their mortality rate by 40%.
+Unfortunately, a lack of financial security and a saturated job market can make it harder for young professionals to secure health insurance.
 The lack of treatment and help from medical professionals for these young adults is expected to expand health care costs by more than 33%.
 In turn, this reduces their chances of receiving treatment for disorders like addiction.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 The Future Of Young Professionals And The Rise In Addiction